frdl/project/README.md

 ````
 composer create-project frdl/project <dir>
 ````
-* Make directory `web` public, e.g. by creating a vhost with this dir as DOCUMENT_ROOT.
+* Make directory `./web` public, e.g. by creating a vhost with this dir as DOCUMENT_ROOT.
-* Login to `web/admin.php` with the default-password "admin" and CHANGE THE PASSWORD!
+* Login to `./web/admin.php` with the default-password "admin" and CHANGE THE PASSWORD!
-* Visit `System`, configure the requirements and Install the Installer.
+* Visit `System`, configure the requirements, install the Installer, create a project...

 ## Installer UI Download
 https://webfan.de/install/php/ provides an UI you can download and use to create projects by web-interface.